SpiderUnicorn/powershell-nuget-metadata/README.md

 Ever wanted to get metadata from your NuGet packages, such as author or license information?
+Ever wanted to get metadata from your NuGet packages, such as author or license information?
 Got lost looking for it in Visual Studio?
 Are you looking for a simple script that is able to output all metadata information from a single command?
 Look no further!